Questions about New York’s Medical Marijuana Program?

 Patients must be certified for the program by a practitioner who has completed a course approved by the NYS Department of Health (NYSDOH) and registered with NYSDOH.

 - Qualify.
 Talk to your practitioner about whether you qualify.
 Cancer is a qualifying condition with any of the severe symptoms listed above.
 See the full list of qualifying conditions.

 - Get an ID.
 Once certified, go online to NYSDOH for an ID card.
 You will need the certificate your MD or NP gave you and proof of identity (such as driver’s license).
 The system will provide you with a temporary ID card.
 (You can also register by phone, but it will take longer.)
-During registration, you may list one or two caregivers who could be authorized to get, possess and administer the medical marijuana on your behalf.
+During registration, you may list one or two caregivers who could be authorized to get, possess, and administer the medical marijuana on your behalf.
 These caregivers must also register and get an ID card.
 (As of April 2018, the NYS Department of Health has waived the 50% activation fee for all patients and their designated caregivers.)

 - Get Your Product.
 With your ID card and the certificate from your MD or NP, go to a registered dispensing facility and buy medical-grade marijuana products.
-Registered organizations must meet high product-quality standards set by NY, including verification of the levels of active ingredients (THC and CBD) and screening for contaminants and pesticides.
+Registered organizations must meet high product-quality standards set by New York State, including verification of the levels of active ingredients (THC and CBD) and screening for contaminants and pesticides.

 Roswell Park’s medical marijuana policy addresses the needs and concerns of patients, caregivers and practitioners who are registered with the NYS Medical Marijuana Program and the Roswell Park staff.
 A few noteworthy specifics:

 - Roswell Park’s no-smoking policy includes e-cigarettes, so inhaled or vaporized marijuana products cannot be used on the hospital’s grounds.